ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r0p1.

+- ``ERRATA_A510_2002389``: This applies erratum 2002389 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled for revisions r0p0, r0p1 of the CPU.
+   It is fixed in r0p2.

 -  ``ERRATA_A510_2008766``: This applies errata 2008766 workaround to
    Cortex-A510 CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2,
    r0p3, r1p0, r1p1, r1p2 and r1p3.
 It is still open.